Maria Devigili: Early life

-Maria started her professional career as a musician in the 2009, when she left her job as press officer in a software house and devoted herself entirely to music.
+Maria started her professional career as a musician in 2009, when she left her job as press officer in a software house and devoted herself entirely to music.

 Since her childhood she had composed many songs but had never played in a club or officially released a record.

 So as a teenager she entered the world of work, initially working only during the summer season, then after she turned 20 she began working permanently to pay the rent and to support her studies at the University of Philosophy in Trento and then the specialization in Verona.

 In those years she never stopped making music but she limited it to her spare time and rather secretly.

 Around 2004 Maria, under the stage name Reiniku, decided to join the online sharing platform for musicians named MYSPACE.
 As Reiniku, she put many of her pieces online and for the first time she came into contact with many other Italian and international musicians and started new collaborations.

 In the end of 2008, Maria Devigili started to embrace the idea of dedicating herself to the world of music but the work activities to pay rent and the university specialization attendance still took a large part of her time.

 Towards the end of 2008 pushed by a friend, one late evening under the arcades of Piazza Maggiore in Bologna she played some of her songs on the street for the first time.

 When a passenger left her 5 Euros in the case, Maria realized that perhaps she could make her songs and pay the rent at the same time.